Spain Embassy in Canada

 If you are a Canadian citizens and intend to stay in Spain for more than 90 days you need a visa.

-There are many different types of visas:
+There are many different types of Spanish national visas:

 Other services provided by the Spanish Embassy in Ottawa

 The Spanish Embassy processes applications related to the Civil Register, including the provision of birth, death, and marriage certificates, as well as documents related to nationality and domicile.
-How to renew spanish passport canada

 IN CONCLUSION